The Things Network

 I joined BSDi in 1995 to work as a core engineering on BSD/OS.
 BSD/OS was a commercial derivative of the BSD/386 port.
 I had a very enjoyable five years at BSDi working on many different facets of the OS.
 In 2001 Wind River acquired the rights to BSD/OS and hired most of the engineers.
 BSD/OS lived on for a few years at Wind River as the Platform for Server Appliances.

 After BSD/OS Wind River started Wind River Linux, an embedded Linux distribution to complement their VxWorks real-time offering.
 Eventually I converted all my BSD/OS systems to Linux, first Fedora and then Ubuntu.
-At one point I had half a dozen systems running Ubuntu, at the time of this writing it's only four: My desktop, a server (Plex, backups, DNS, DHCP), a backup server (running Asterisk, DNS, DHCP) and a test system.
+At one point I had half a dozen systems running Ubuntu, at the time of this writing it's only three: A Ubuntu desktop (which is long due for retirement), a server (Plex, Nextcloud, Gogs, backups, DNS, DHCP), a low power server (running UniFi Controller, M/Monit, DNS, DHCP).

 I started out my home automation adventures with X-10.
 The biggest problem was that I wanted to control my house with Linux and I had trouble finding good options.
 For a while I played with MisterHouse but eventually settled on Insteon with a Universal Devices ISY controller, currently an ISY994i.
 The ISY devices know a lot about Insteon devices and simplify much of the configuration and setup.
 Control is local (i.e. not via the cloud) but they are continually improving and adding additional functionality.

 Most all lights in my house are on the Insteon network.
 Most of my control functions are basic, turning off lights on timers, using motion detection for lights in specific rooms, programming one buttons for sequences such as bed time.